emilyylin/Creator-/README.md

 Creators can retrieve financial information on topics such as loans, investing, line of credit and applying for a mortgage.
 The FAQ section which is dedicated to common questions that creators might have regarding financial services and how it impacts them.

 # Tools & Technology we used
-React Native, Expo, TypeScript, Cheerio, Figma
+React Native, Expo, TypeScript, Figma